Strongly correlated physics in organic open-shell quantum systems: Methods

 \subsection{Solutions of the low-energy models}

-The Green's function of Eq.~(\ref{eq:GA_eff}), together with the interactions parameters of Eq.~(\ref{eq:U_A}), define a low-energy model which can be solved with many-body techniques.
-Here, we propose two somewhat complementary strategies, i.e., exact diagonalization (ED) and the dynamical mean-field theory (DMFT)~\cite{georgesRMP68} as implemented within its real-space generalization (R-DMFT) for inhomogeneous systems~\cite{florens2007nanoscale,snoekNJP10,valliPRL104,valliPRB82,jacobPRB82}.
+The Green's function of Eq.~(\ref{eq:GA_eff}), and the interactions parameters of Eq.~(\ref{eq:U_A}), define a low-energy model in the LO basis that can be solved with many-body techniques.
+Here, we propose two somewhat complementary strategies based on exact diagonalization (ED) and dynamical mean-field theory (DMFT)~\cite{georgesRMP68} as implemented within its real-space generalization (R-DMFT) for inhomogeneous systems~\cite{snoekNJP10,valliPRL104,valliPRB92,jacobPRB82}.